Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 In the end, near the end of his month of rehab, it was a potentially serious injury he’d earned while visiting Akyawentuo that finally brought things to a head.
 He’d been jumping around with Vemik and managed to twist his left ankle with a bad slip on a slick rock; his control was improving but not quite perfect.
 It was a bad twist too, so bad that Vemik ended up having to carry Julian back to the village.
 That stung his pride, but that wasn’t the part that got his attention.

 The bit that *really* grabbed him by the hair was Vemik’s surprise that such an injury was even possible.
 The Sky-Thinker had never personally encountered anyone who had hurt themselves that way.
-None of the Singers knew of one except their elder, who in all her years had seen such a thing exactly once before…and then it had been paired with a fall from a tree.
+None of the Singers knew of one except their elder, who in all her years had seen such a thing exactly once before... and then it had been paired with a fall from a tree.

 They’d asked him how long it would take him to heal.
-Julian had almost answered it would take a couple of weeks maybe, assuming nothing had been broken…but then something in the back of his mind tickled at him.
+Julian had almost answered it would take a couple of weeks maybe, assuming nothing had been broken... but then something in the back of his mind tickled at him.
 He knew the modern answer was actually "a couple of hours."
 Sitting around and waiting for it to heal naturally was downright *stupid* nowadays.

 So, he’d answered along those lines.
 "I think it’ll be fine by tomorrow."
 That seemed to satisfy them, so when Julian hobbled back through the gate, he’d paid a visit to the local clinic, and honesty he’d ended up sitting in the waiting room longer than the actual treatment took.
 The staff took his vitals, made him try a few different scales before they would believe the number.
 He went into the doctor’s office, who quickly examined the ankle, skimmed his medical history - some raised eyebrows, there - and prepared a hypodermic needle.

 The medicine, of course, turned out to be related to Crude.

 It wasn’t the same stuff Adam used, of course.
 The civilian medicine was made to target specific use-cases and had other stuff along for the ride.
-In Julian’s case, that came with painkillers, an anti-inflammatory, some nutrients to speed healing, apparently something that was good for bones…he wasn’t a medical tech.
+In Julian’s case, that came with painkillers, an anti-inflammatory, some nutrients to speed healing, apparently something that was good for bones... he wasn’t a medical tech.

 An hour later, it was like nothing had happened at all.